ericjansen95/webgl-sandbox/README.md

 - Component system for geometry and materials
 - Lambert and Phong lighting
 - Terrain rendering with vertex heightmap displacement
+- Discrete terrain space partitioning with geometric level of detail

 <table>
   <tr>